JhackerKat/configure-ad/README.md

 <img width="500" alt="Step 2  (o" src="https://github.com/user-attachments/assets/d15f8b73-6f96-40d2-aca5-6534b93c2e9b" />
 </p>
 <p>
-Step 2. (o) When finished, open ADUC and observe the accounts in the appropriate OU "_EMPLOYEES" attempt to log into Client-1 with one of the accounts (take note of the password in the script)
+Step 3. (c) When finished, open ADUC and observe the accounts in the appropriate OU "_EMPLOYEES" attempt to log into Client-1 with one of the accounts (take note of the password in the script)
 </p>
 <br />